HelmyBlub/chatSim/tasks.md

 Tasks:
 - social system and "free time"
     - code steps:
-        - display current tags
         - add new "activities" used for free time/ leisure
+            - stay at home, do nothing
             - walking around
-            - stay at home
             - add tags
         - if citizen unhappy
             - do an leisure activity